 Project Number: 2017CR-M

 In April 2016, the Bassett Creek Watershed Management Commission (BCWMC) completed a feasibility of stabilizing streambanks at a number of locations within the reaches noted above.
 The BCWMC held a public hearing regarding this proposed project on September 15, 2016.
 Hearing no concerns from the public, the BCWMC officially ordered the project, certified the cost of the project to Hennepin County for funding, and entered an agreement with the City of Minneapolis to design and construct the project.
 The project is being designed by Barr Engineering, on behalf of the City of Minneapolis.
 The 50% design plans were presented to the BCWMC at its August 17, 2017 meeting and were approved (see below for 50% plans document).
 A public open house is planned for September 19, 2017 (see project announcements).
 90% plans are expected to be presented at the September 21, 2017 BCWMC meeting.
-The project has experienced multiple delays for various reasons including high water in the creek and the lack of ability to gain access to some areas from adjacent property owners.
-Construction is now slated for summer 2020.
+The project experienced multiple delays for various reasons including high water in the creek and the lack of ability to gain access to some areas from adjacent property owners.
+Construction got underway in late 2020 and was completed in December 2020.
+Vegetation establishment and management was performed throughout 2021 and into 2022.
+The final project report was submitted February 2022.

-The estimated cost of this project is $932,000, which will be funded over two years by the BCWMC's ad valorem tax levy via Hennepin County. $400,000 of the project cost is slated to be funded by the 2017 ad valorem tax levy and the balance to be funded by the 2018 ad valorem tax levy.
+The total cost of this project was approximately $782,000 which was funded over two years by the BCWMC's ad valorem tax levy via Hennepin County. $400,000 of the project cost was funded by the 2017 ad valorem tax levy and the balance was funded by the 2018 ad valorem tax levy.
 Hennepin County provided funding to develop a Response Action Plan (RAP) for the project.
-The BCWMC received $150,300 in grant funds from Hennepin County to help with the cost of properly disposing of contaminated sediments.
+The BCWMC received $36,000 in grant funds from Hennepin County to help with the cost of properly disposing of contaminated sediments.

-The BCWMC, in cooperation with the City of Minneapolis, will stabilize the streambanks to reduce erosion along Bassett Creek near the Fruen Mill and from Cedar Lake Road to the entrances of both the new and old tunnels at Dupont Avenue North and 2nd Avenue North, respectively.
+The BCWMC, in cooperation with the City of Minneapolis, stabilized the streambanks to reduce erosion along Bassett Creek near the Fruen Mill and from Cedar Lake Road to the entrance of the Bassett Creek Tunnel.

 The goals for the restoration in this area are: